Glencraft appoints new Managing Director

 Donald MacKay has been appointed our new Managing Director, effective 23rd August 2021.

-He takes up the reins from Graham McWilliam who held the position for six years.
-Graham took the decision in May to step down and will be pursuing new business interests after a short break.
+He takes over from Graham McWilliam, who held the position for six years.
+Graham took the decision in May to step down and will be pursuing new business interests.

 Donald said: “It is an honour and privilege to be entrusted to lead, support and develop such a highly-regarded and vitally important social enterprise.

 “I’d like to thank Graham for his remarkable work during a time of intense challenges, including the downturn in the oil and gas market and the implications of the Covid-19 pandemic.
 He passes on a business in a strong position, and we look forward to creating the next part of the Glencraft story.

 “Businesses and the community across Aberdeen and Aberdeenshire have always been tremendous supporters of Glencraft and I look forward to strengthening those relationships.